-Everyone wants a relationship, yet so many of us end up single.
+We all say that we want happy relationships, yet so many of us remain single.
 What gives?

-It is easy to say we just haven't met the right person and I don't deny that there needs to be a level of soul connection.
-But many couples start with that level of attraction and the relationship still fizzles.
-So there must be more to it than that.
+It's easy to assume we just haven't met the right person yet, and I don't deny that solid relationships require a level of soul connection.

-- Self-Awareness You need to know who you are so you don't project your own insecurities and neurotic tendencies onto your lover.
-For instance, a couple of years ago I realized that I kept getting irritated with my husband over small things and that my irritation was very similar to the way my mom used to behave toward my father.
+- Self-Awareness You must know who you are so you don't project your own insecurities and neurotic tendencies onto your lover.
+For instance, I realized a few years ago, that I kept getting irritated with my husband over small things and that my irritation was very similar to the way my mom used to behave toward my father.
 Once I made that connection I was able to stop myself from acting unfairly toward my husband — or at least I realized why I was acting that way and could control it.

-- Self-knowledge Intimacy can only happen when both partners are present in a relationship and can relate to each other from their authentic selves.
-When you are acting and not being your real self, then you and your partner are not going to be able to connect in any meaningful way.
+- Self-Knowledge Intimacy only happens when both partners are present in a relationship and can relate to each other from their authentic selves.
+When you're acting and not being your real self, then you and your partner can't truly connect in an honest, meaningful way.

-- Self-acceptance Self-acceptance is the process of learning to love yourself with all of your flaws.
+- Self-Acceptance Self-acceptance is the process of learning to love yourself with all of your flaws.
 We are all human.
 We all have those parts of ourselves that we are not proud of, but we might as well accept them because they are part of what makes us who we are.
-Once you are able to love yourself, you'll be more receptive to the love your partner gives you.
+Once you are able to love yourself, you'll feel more open and receptive to the love your partner gives you.

-- Self Exposure This is the core interactive skill that builds intimacy.
+- Self-Exposure This is the core interactive skill that builds intimacy.
 Is there anything you are afraid to express, to share or to ask for?
 Why?
 Is it too soon?
-It can be, but as you get deeper into a relationship, you need to be able to open yourself up fully to your partner.
+Possibly, but as you get deeper into a relationship, you must open yourself up fully to your partner.
 You don't need to agree.
 You just need to respect each other's differences.
-If you continue being honest with each other, even in conflict and difference, you will each learn more about each other and yourself.
+If you continue being honest with each other, even in conflict and difference, you'll each learn more about each other and yourself.
 And this is where real bonding happens.

-- Self-Responsibility This is the culmination of being in an adult relationship and the primary reason you need to develop all these other skills.
-It includes recognizing your own needs and being responsible enough to express them and act in way that supports them being met.
+- Self-Responsibility This is the crux of adult relationships and the primary reason you need to develop all these other skills.
+Self-responsibility includes recognizing your own needs and being responsible enough to express them and act in positive ways that support them being met.
 This includes knowing that a relationship doesn't have the potential for deep intimacy and choosing to leave so that you can make space in your life for someone else.